Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 	- If both premises are quantified by "some", no valid conclusion
 	- Very error prone to most people
 ### Inductive Reasoning
-- Induction involves categorization and formation of rules and
+- Induction involves categorization and formation of rules and hypotheses
+- *Hypothesis testing* is a classic example